 A Note About Introducing Solids

-Waiting until after 6 months of age to introduce solids is important for optimal long-term health.
+Waiting until after 6 months of age to introduce solids and water is important for optimal long-term health.
 After 6 months, watch your baby for signs of readiness.
 Baby should be able to support his/her head very well and sit up on his/her own.
 Baby may even start to show interest, by reaching for your food.